 I’ve never really been a “car” person.
+I got my license more as an obligation, and whilst I didn’t use them many of my friends used a florida online traffic school to help speed the process along.
+It was tempting, though.
 My first car in college was a tomato soup red colored Nissan Sentra, with crank windows and no air conditioning.
 I have mixed memories of this car.
+If sites like autozin had been around when I bought the Sentra, perhaps I would have found something a little more to my liking.
 I usually tell people that I find envy a useless emotion, and that when I feel a twinge of envy, I try to use it as inspiration.
 Once, however, when I was rotting in Boston traffic after getting out of class, on a baking hot afternoon, there I was practically parked next to this pretty blonde woman driving a convertible white Mercedes with her cute little ponytail and her Louis Vuitton handbag on the passenger seat.
 This image remains as one of my most vivid moments of shear envy.

 On the opposite end of the Nissan line, a good friend of mine bought a gold metallic 300ZX.
 I remember her once teasing me about my tomato can red Sentra, and I promptly replied, “Yeah, but my car takes us to the beach and it’s okay if sand gets in it and we take my car to park in Boston (who’d steal it?), and my car goes out in the rain and snow, and reliably takes us from point A to point B.” Despite my vivid memories of the blonde in the convertible, I’ve never really attained my “dream car.”
 I have three boys, and am a mobile disc jockey, I drive a minivan.